5th Sept 2020

 The 300MBps Wi-Fi networking is normal on these lower end devices.

 The D-Link DWR-953 is only a Cat4 device which gives the same 4G upload and download as the other models.
-For day to day browsing this should be perfectly fine, unless you have an unlimited 4G contract and want to download large amounts on a regular basis.
-This is especially true as most 4G contracts still have much lower monthly data caps (usually 15GB – 50GB) than fixed-line services.
+For day to day browsing this should be perfectly fine, unless you want to download large amounts on a regular basis and so went with an unlimited 4G contract.
+Generally most 4G contracts still have much lower monthly data caps than fixed-line services (usually 15GB – 50GB a month).

-It stands out in this category with four Gigabit ports and much better 802.11ac Wi-Fi5 wireless.
-If you want a proper router for a more serious home network but perhaps only use the internet fairly lightly, then it offers everything the more expensive models here have, but at a significantly lower price.
+The DWR-953 stands out in this category with four Gigabit ports and much better 802.11ac Wi-Fi5 wireless.
+If you want a proper router for a more serious home network but perhaps only use the internet data fairly lightly, then it offers everything the more expensive mid and high end models here, but at a significantly lower price.

 Recommendations – Entry Level